 A spray of dirt kicked up and the rabbit vanished.
 Tadgh blinked.
 Where did it go?
 He brushed aside a low dogwood branch bulging with pale, pink flowers and found himself standing in a wide dell he’d never seen before.

 The grass was thicker than his mother’s shag carpet, sloping toward a stream that gleamed like a new vinyl record.
 Violets crowded along the bank, tucked beneath bowing daffodils and clusters of Queen Anne’s lace.
-Even though the sun was sinking beyond the horizon, morning glories lifted their white trumpets alongside spears of lavender in a steadfast salute to the figure lying under an overhang beneath a hawthorn so massive and gnarled it could have been planted at the beginning of the world.
+Even though the sun was sinking beyond the horizon, morning glories lifted their white trumpets alongside spears of lavender in a steadfast salute to the figure lying under an overhang beneath a hawthorn so massive it could have been planted at the beginning of the world.

 Tadgh’s breath caught in his throat.
 The woman lay on her side, hands folded beneath her cheek.
 Exposed roots formed a cage around her, as if she was being held hostage by the ancient tree.